-|Marc's Bass Lake Vacation Rentals - 7 Lake Front Homes - Book now, Summer is selling out! see our selection here|
+|Marc's Bass Lake Vacation Rentals - 5 Lake Front Homes - NO VRBO fees Details|

 Topo Map of Bass Lake (size 119K) Boating Information PG&E Weather Station & Statistics

 Storage Capacity & History California Dept. Water Resources - Area Weather Stations

 Lake Water Height

-Elevation (full) 3376' 4"
+Elevation (full) 3376' 8"